jedSavage/Slexip/README.md

 2. Depending on the operator, the operands are fetched from the memory following the operand.
 3. The full Instruction is evaluated, and any related memory is read from and written to.
 4. The flags of the status-register are updated to reflect the operation.
-5. The `PC` is incremented/decremented as neccesary depending on `SD-Register` bits `4` and `5`, and the length of the instruction, see [Direction Register](#0012---statusdirection-register-initialization-pointer).
+5. The `PC` is incremented/decremented as neccesary depending on `SD-Register` bits `4` and `5`, and the length of the instruction, see [Direction Register](#pixels-000c-000d---statusdirection-register-initialization-pointer).
-6. The `LFRS` is incremented by the number instruction length.
+6. The `LFRS` is cycled the same amount as the instruction length.
-7. The `CS-Register` is read and the interpreter speed adjusted if needed.
+7. The `CS-Register` is read and the interpreter speed is adjusted if needed.
 8. The `IK-Register` and `MK-Register` are both updated, depending on the keys currently pressed.
 9. The `CW-Register ` and `CH-Register` are read and the image size displayed is adjusted if needed.